What types of problems can Invisalign treat?

 Yes, Invisalign can fix an open bite too, one of the less common malocclusions.
 This condition is when the upper and lower teeth do not meet even when the two jaws are in contact.
 In Singapore, open bites are frequently seen among those with speech issues.

 For complex cases, Invisalign alone may not be enough.
-There are also other supportive mechanisms that can be utilized in order to solve the complex cases with Invisalign so as to achieve a similar result as metal braces.
-For example, you may be asked to use orthodontic elastics which are similar to what is used for metal braces, in order to push the teeth in a certain direction.
+Other supportive mechanisms can be utilized to solve complex cases with Invisalign to achieve a similar result as metal braces.
+For example, you may be asked to use orthodontic elastics which are similar to what is used for metal braces, to push the teeth in a certain direction.

 References